-Google Scholar - a new data source for citation analysis
+Google Scholar as a new data source for citation analysis

 © Copyright 2007-2008 Anne-Wil Harzing.
 All rights reserved.